-The Upper West Side has a rich architectural history, and among the many stunning prewar buildings are some which were originally designed as hotels.
-Below, I’ve listed my five favorite Upper West Side buildings that used to be hotels!
+The UWS has a rich architectural history, and among the many stunning prewar buildings are some which were originally designed as hotels.
+Below, I’ve listed the most noteworthy buildings in this category.

-Renowned architect Emory Roth constructed the Alden in 1925, which was eventually converted into a co-op in 1984.
-The Alden boasts a fairytale setting on Central Park West, between 82nd and 83rd Streets, and like the Ansonia, it now offers a wide spectrum of apartment sizes.
+Renowned architect Emery Roth constructed this historic building in 1925, which was eventually converted into a co-op in 1984.
+The Alden boasts a fairytale setting on Central Park West, between 82nd and 83rd Streets.
+Like the Ansonia, it now offers a wide spectrum of apartment sizes.

 The Park Royal

-The Berkley, located at 170 West 74th Street (off the corner of Amsterdam Avenue), was converted to a co-op in the 1940s.
-This building mostly offers studios and one-bedrooms, save for a limited number of larger combination units which have been created by multiple-unit owners.
-Not only does this building make my top list of Upper West Side buildings that used to be hotels, but it is also one of the few flexible co-ops
+The Berkeley is located at 170 West 74th Street (off the corner of Amsterdam Avenue).
+The building was converted to a co-op in the 1940s.
+The Berkeley mostly offers studios and one-bedrooms, save for a limited number of larger combination units which have been created by multiple-unit owners.